 Blue Mountains Grand Traverse by Auswalk is an indulgent walking journey on the edge of the spectacular Blue Mountains.
 Enjoy the highlights of this UNESCO World Heritage listed National Park including the Grand Canyon, Ruined Castle and Valley of the Waters.
 This three day/two night walk, departing and returning to Sydney NSW, is a lodge based walk with luxury accommodation at Echoes, a boutique property overlooking the Jamison Valley.

 Walking the Walk

 The walk is for hikers with moderate fitness at least who can manage steep stairs and descents/ascents on marked bush trails.
-Day two walk is long, although very rewarding.
+The walk on day two is long, although very rewarding.
 Guests utilise the Skyway and Scenic Railway on this day to access the hiking trailheads.
 The walk is based on two half days (Grand Canyon and Valley of the Waters/National Pass) and one full day of walking on day two (Ruined Castle).